colin-gourlay/sundown-sessions/src/content/releases/f/foetus/nail/index.md

 ---
 ## About

-Nail is a studio album by the project Foetus (Jim Thirlwell), released on his own Self-immolation label in 1985.
+*Nail* is one of his most acclaimed works and a key document of the 1980s industrial scene.

 Thirlwell's Foetus project blends industrial music, funk, orchestral arrangements, and confrontational lyrics into a singular artistic vision.
-The album is one of his most acclaimed works and a key document of the 1980s industrial scene.